 Once you know what your credit score is, you can shop for the type of card that best fulfills your needs.
 If you're trying to rebuild your credit, you'll want to find a bank that will approve you for a card so you can start rebuilding your credit.
 If you have good credit, you'll want to find the lowest interest rates possible and possibly other perks such as points or miles.

-Find Credit Cards Based On Your Credit Score
+Understanding Your Credit Score

-Financial Globe's Score Match gives you a list of credit cards based on your credit score.
+Whether you have good credit, bad credit, or are somewhere in the middle, Financial Globe's Score Match provides a list of credit cards based on your credit score.
 The site also indicates the approval rate of the credit card, giving you a better idea of whether your application will be approved.

 Some credit card issuers will do what is called a soft pull on your credit report to determine if you are likely to qualify for any of their cards.
 This also is known as being prequalified and it does not impact your credit score, unlike a full credit inquiry.
 This is helpful when trying to determine if you are likely to qualify for a card or not.
 If you do not meet the standards for prequalification, you can be certain your application would be rejected.

 However, prequalification is no guarantee that you'll be approved.
 Once you submit an application, the credit card issuer will do a much more thorough review of your credit history and income to determine if you meet their qualifications.
 If you are denied, you will receive a letter in the mail within a few days explaining the reason your application was turned down.

 If your credit is too poor to get approved for a standard credit card, a secured credit card might be worth trying.
 With this type of account, you'll be required to pay a deposit to secure your credit limit.
 After several months of responsible use, you may be able to convert your secured credit card to an unsecured credit card, or your newfound credit status may be in a better position to help you qualify for another unsecured credit card.